About me

 About the sessions

-I offer weekly sessions in person in Chiswick, central London (Harley Street District) or online.
+I offer weekly online sessions.
 In our first session together, we will explore what you are needing help with and what your goals are.
 I offer a non-judgemental approach and issues are dealt with sensitivity.
 I aim to get you to a place where you feel empowered to be in charge of your own life.
 I hope to facilitate that by offering a relational approach to talk therapy.

 Before booking your first session, I offer a free 15-minute consultation via telephone or zoom, for you to see whether I am the right fit for you.